Save the Date – 16th October 2025

 Past Winners Include: Annmarie Holligan – BT Group, Seleeta Watson – Computacenter, Tolu Falade – BP

-Business Categories – winner chosen by highest score on Investing in Ethnicity Maturity Matrix
+Corporate Categories – shortlist and winner determined by submissions into the 2025 Investing in Ethnicity Maturity Matrix

 Outstanding Employer